Havana today is destructing.

 Financing schemes don't exist for historic neighborhoods such as Central Havana, El Vedado and El Cerro.
-The government does not support capitalist ventures that could save the buildings.

 Central Havana, home to some of the city's most important Art Deco buildings, is especially vulnerable.
 It is Cuba's most densely populated district, with more than 160,000 people living in 1.3 square miles.